Greginkansas/-openhab-openhab1wiki/Rules.md

     Item <item> changed [from <state>] [to <state>]
 ```

-> A simplistic explanation of the differences between `command` and `update` (useful if you are new to openHAB) can be found on the [Actions page : https://github.com/openhab/openhab/wiki/Actions#sendcommand-vs-postupdate](https://github.com/openhab/openhab/wiki/Actions#sendcommand-vs-postupdate)
+> A simplistic explanation of the differences between `command` and `update` (useful if you are new to openHAB) can be found on the [Actions page](https://github.com/openhab/openhab/wiki/Actions#sendcommand-vs-postupdate)

 ### Time-based Triggers